 nginx: configuration file /etc/nginx/nginx.conf test is successful

 Next we will install Docker and Docker compose.
-So to do that we will set up Docker’s apt
+To do that we will set up Docker’s apt repository.

 sudo apt-get update